mozilla/moztrap/ui/README.rst

-TCM UI
+Case Conductor UI
 ======

-This Django project is the user interface to the new Mozilla/uTest TCM.
+This Django project is the user interface to the new Mozilla/uTest Case Conductor.
 It lives at https://github.com/mozilla/tcm/, and is built to speak to the backend API at https://github.com/mozilla/tcmplatform.